JamesWilson1996/FoundryVTT-Docker/README.md

 6. Navigate to foundry.YOURDOMAIN.com and enjoy!
 > [!NOTE]
 > You may have to wait a couple of minutes for the DNS to propogate.

+# Generating a cloudflare DNS API Token
+1. Log in to [cloudflare](https://www.cloudflare.com/en-gb/) and navigate to your profile via the icon on the top right of the page.
+2. On the left you will see 'API Tokens'.
+Select that and then on the following window select 'Create Token'
+3. Under 'API token templates', select 'Edit zone DNS'.
+4. Give the token a meaningful name and restrict the 'Zone resources' to the domain you want to use for foundry.
+5. Continue through the next screens until you have created your token.
+Make sure to copy it as you only get to see this once.